greensopinion/flutter-vector-map-tiles/README.md

 Examples provided in `vector_map_tiles` make use of Mapbox and Stadia Maps, both of which require attribution.
 Be sure to read the terms of service of your tile data provider to ensure that you understand their attribution requirements.

+## Upgrading

+For guidance on upgrading from a previous version of this library, see the [Upgrading Guide](UPGRADING).

 ## Development